aragit/aragit/README.md

 | **Core algorithm** | Does it rely on graph search, optimization, game theory, forecasting, or fine-tuning? |
 | **System role** | Does it feed perception, enforce truth, orchestrate agents, forecast future state, or close the loop operationally? |

-**In short:**
-a project belongs here because of the **role it plays in the intelligence stack**, not because of the industry it happens to target.

 ---